hdShang/arxiv-daily/docs/cs-LG/2025-06-13/papers/250611402v2-lora-users-beware-a-few-spurious-tokens-can-manipulate-your-finetune.md

 ---
 layout: default
-title: LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model
+title: "LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model"
 ---

 # LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model